parkaitlin/hexa-says/README.md

 5b.
 If the user plays the correct sequence and they have reached the last level, the user is a WINNER!
 5c.
 If the user plays the incorrect sequence then the music will stop and the user will see a "Game Over" screen along with a "try again" button.
 The "try again" button will send the user back to the title screen

 Wireframe & visuals: From the start I wanted to play with geometric shapes.
-In order to create each hexagon, I used 3 <div>s.
-The sides were made of the border of a div with 0 width & height, and the center was a porportionally sized rectangular <div>.
+In order to create each hexagon, I used 3 divs.
+The sides were made of the border of a div with 0 width & height, and the center was a porportionally sized rectangular div.
 Then, to create the "flowers" I used CSS flexbox.

 I hoped to take a simple game and make it a bit more fun, challenging, but also asthetically pleasing.